jmath1/Threadline/db_project/README.md

    - [ ] Integrate SQL queries directly for authentication.

 2. **Profile Management**
-   - [ ] Create functionality for creating and editing profiles.
+   - [x] Create functionality for creating and editing profiles.
-   - [ ] Ensure SQL queries are used for profile management.
+   - [x] Ensure SQL queries are used for profile management.
-   - [ ] Write and pass tests

 3. **Communication and Interaction**
-   - [ ] Implement posting messages functionality.
+   - [x] Implement posting messages functionality.
-   - [ ] Implement replying to threads functionality.
+   - [x] Implement replying to threads functionality.
    - [ ] Implement applying to join a block functionality.

 4. **Information Display and Updates**
-   - [ ] Develop main feed page showing recent threads.
+   - [x] Develop main feed page showing recent threads.
-   - [ ] Implement options to view threads with new messages.
+   - [x] Implement options to view threads with new messages.
    - [ ] Display profiles of newly joined members.

 5. **Navigation and Search Functions**
-   - [ ] Implement search functionalities based on keywords.
+   - [x] Implement search functionalities based on keywords.
    - [ ] Implement search functionalities based on geographical proximity.
    - [ ] Implement ability to follow blocks for read-only access.